reevik/pleite/README.md

-# Folio — Portfolio Manager
+# Pleite — Portfolio Manager

 A full-stack investment portfolio tracker built with **Spring Boot** and **React**, featuring live market data from Yahoo Finance, PDF statement import, and a polished dark UI inspired by Parqet.